Pain Psychology

 Our pain psychologists are trained to help people with chronic pain using evidence-based techniques such as Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), relaxation training, and supportive psychotherapy.
-You may choose to work with one of our pain psychologists in individual, one-on-one sessions or in our group pain management program.
+You may choose to work with one of our pain psychologists in individual sessions or in our group pain management program.
 Both individual and group sessions focus on helping you to learn more effective ways to manage your pain and work toward a less stressful and more gratifying life.

 Featured News